The Story

 At first the Lord created the double-edged sword and then He created the whole world.

-The Khanda, more specifically the energy which resides within it is the first form of energy created, the energy of death and destruction.
+The Khanda, more specifically the energy which resides within it is the first form of energy created, the energy of death and destruction, from which the universe was formed.
 As these weapons are the physical manifestations of these energies and forms of God, the Sikhs venerate them profusely and revolve their daily discipline and devotion around the way of the warrior in both the physical and spiritual sense.
-Therefore, the preservation of the weapons and warrior traditions are kept as part of their religious duties.
+Therefore, the preservation of the weapons and warrior traditions are kept as part of our religious duties.

-This extends to antique weaponry, more so due to the fact that the roots of the martial traditions and heritage of Sikhi are found within 16th century Punjab by the militarisation of the Sikh nation by Guru Hargobind Sahib Ji Maharaj, the 6th King.
+This extends to antique weaponry, more so due to the fact that the roots of the martial traditions and heritage of Sikhi are found within 15th century Punjab by the teaching of the martial traditions by Sri Guru Nanak Dev ji themselves to their Sikhs, and then the formal militarisation of the Sikh nation by Guru Hargobind Sahib Ji Maharaj, the 6th King, in the 16th century- forming the Akaal Sena [The Immortal(‘s) Forces].
 These traditions are practised till this day by Sikhs around the world (Figure 1).
-This was cemented by Guru Gobind Singh Ji by transforming the Sikhs into arm-bearing warriors tempered by the principles of the saints, in order to be referred to as a Sikh of the Guru.
+This was cemented by Guru Gobind Singh Ji, by transforming the Sikhs into arm-bearing warriors tempered by the principles of the saints, in order to be referred to as a Sikh of the Guru- known as the Khalsa Panth.
+This final step to solidify the Sikh identity, in outward form, inward philosophy and social and political aptitude is what we see today as modern practising Sikhs, with the Akaali Nihang faction being the upholders of these practises in their original settings.

 As the world of weaponry, especially antique weaponry overlap with the Sikh devotional practise and historically over the period the Sikh faith was formed, the collecting of and passion for antique Indo-Persian arms and armour go hand-in-hand.
 The primary focus of this website is to provide people with genuine antiques that have been curated for sale, showcase pieces from my personal collection of Indo-Persian arms and armour, and the dissemination of information learned over years of collecting, researching and dealing in antique weaponry.